In one of the comments on yesterday’s blog, Venkat asked me whether I thought that leaders are born or are created.

 I have read countless books on leadership, all of which have helped give me insight into different styles and approaches, from which I have been able to pick and choose things that I have added to my own style.

-I would say that humility can be taught, or at least learnt, whereas fierce determination is a natural characteristic, which is difficult to teach – trust me I have tried 🙂
+I would say that humility can be taught, or at least learned, whereas fierce determination is a natural characteristic, which is difficult to teach – trust me I have tried 🙂

-There also leaders who have achieved great things without formal leadership training, who just stepped up and did what they thought was the right thing, things which just came naturally.
+There are also leaders who have achieved great things without formal leadership training, who just stepped up and did what they thought was the right thing, things that just came naturally.